 Outline

-A standard Authentication GoScript contains three functions, auth.login, auth.confirm, and auth.logout.
+A standard Authentication GoScript contains two functions, auth.login, auth.confirm.

 auth.login